Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 # the resulting folder should contain a zipped archive and an html file, we can ignore the zipped archive which is redundant.
 ```

-* Transfer resulting HTML files to computer using filezilla or with the commandline on OSX/Linux.
+* Transfer resulting HTML files to computer using filezilla or with the command line on OSX/Linux.

 On filezilla you will need to enter the same server information when you login form the terminal.
 Be sure to use port 22.